-In an effort to help residents save money by saving water, the city has created the Smart Irrigation Controller Program.
-Through this program, the City of Woodbury purchases WaterSense-certified smart irrigation controllers in bulk and sells them back to residents for only $20 (retail value: $200).
+The Smart Irrigation Controller Program was created in order to help residents save money by saving water.
+Through this program, the City of Woodbury purchases WaterSense-certified smart irrigation controllers in bulk and sells them back to residents for only $35 (retail value: $230).

 In order to be eligible for a controller, all criteria listed below must be met.
 Failure to meet any of the following criteria may result in compatibility or functionality issues with your controller:

 - Must have a currently functional irrigation system.

 - Have not participated in previous irrigation controller programs.

 - Must be a resident of the City of Woodbury and connected to the city's water supply.
 Each year, a limited number of controllers will be available to Woodbury residents with private wells.
 These controllers are funded through partner organizations, like the watershed districts and county.

 - Must have in-home Wi-Fi access.
 Check your Wi-Fi strength at your existing controller by making sure that your smartphone picks up at least two bars.
 Poor Wi-Fi may necessitate that you purchase a Wi-Fi booster, the city program does not cover this cost.

 - Must have a smartphone (necessary to program and to operate the controller).

 Remember, a smart controller is designed to reduce run-time based on weather.
 An Irrigation system is further impacted by pressure, leaks, misaligned heads, spraying on hard surfaces, etc. Contact an irrigation professional about these issues.
 The University of Minnesota Turfgrass has resources available on their website.